adrian154/blog/blogposts/mcmap.md

 <p style="text-align: center; font-size: 2.0em;">166,851</p>

 Give or take.
 There's probably some pretty big error bars on that number.
-[Shodan](https://www.shodan.io/) reports a very similar number, while [bStats](https://bstats.org/global/bukkit) says that there are 175,000 online servers.
+[Shodan](https://www.shodan.io/) reports a very similar count, while [bStats](https://bstats.org/global/bukkit) says that there are about 175,000 online servers.
 The difference probably represents servers that aren't publicly accessible.

 Here are the ten greatest player counts: